 with interest in learning about, and becoming involved in cloud and distributed systems research.

-Our research has been supported by the National Institute of Health, the United States Department of Agriculture Agricultural Research Service, and Natural Resource Conservation Service.
+Our research is currently supported by the National Science Foundation (1849970), and the National Institutes of Health (5R01GM126019-02).
+Our group collaborates with the eScience Institute at the University of Washington, Object Modeling System Laboratory at Colorado State University, the United States Department of Agriculture Agricultural Research Service (USDA-ARS), and the Natural Resource Conservation Service (USDA-NRCS).
 My research helps scientists, biologists, and practioners to leverage cloud computing to help improve the performance of applications while reducing hosting costs.
 Our publications include topics in cloud computing, scientific computing, performance modeling, web/service computing, software metrics, and requirements engineering.